What is Vesak Day?

 After this incident, he adopted the name of Buddha and started teaching people and travelling.
 He took disciples and taught people wherever he went.
 It is said that he continued teaching people and spreading his messages for 45 more years and at last achieved nirvana on the day of Vesak.

-People believe that good deeds done on this day are rewarded greatly.
+People believe that good deeds if done on Vesak Day are rewarded greatly.
 So, most people engage in charity and perform acts of kindness.
-It is a day of self-reflection and realisation for many.
+It is a day of Self-reflection and realisation for many people.

 A note for all